Resk-Security/resk-llm-ts/README.md

 Contributions are welcome!
 Please open an issue or pull request on GitHub.
 Adhere to standard coding practices and ensure tests pass.

-*(Link to CONTRIBUTING.md and CODE_OF_CONDUCT.md if they exist)*

 ## License

-This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details. <!-- Assuming LICENSE file exists at root -->
+This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## Contact